 - chronic stress

 - antibiotics (that we take and in the food we consume)

 - some medications (NSAIDs, corticosteroids, oral contraceptives, anti-depressant medications)

 *Intestinal permeability may cause Crohn’s and Crohn’s may cause intestinal permeability.It is a bit of a chicken and egg scenario!
 Sometimes we don’t know what came first.

 Conditions Caused by Intestinal Permeability

-Damage to the brush border can result in poor nutrient absorption, bacterial dysbiosis, and inflammation, all of which can be contributing factors in many chronic disease processes, including:
+Damage to the brush border can cause poor nutrient absorption, bacterial dysbiosis, and inflammation, all of which contribute to many chronic disease processes, including: